Oligopoly Pricing Models

 The kinked-demand curve explains why firms in an oligopoly resist changes to price.
 If one of them raises the price, then it will lose market share to the others.
 If it lowers its price, then the other firms will match the lower price, causing all the firms to earn less profit.

 Critics of the kinked-demand model point out that while the model explains why oligopolies maintain pricing, it doesn't explain how its products were initially priced.
-The other thing it doesn't explain is that when the economy changes significantly, especially when there is high inflation, then the firms of an oligopoly do change prices often.
-In some cases, oligopolistic firms may engage in a price war, where each firm charges a successfully lower price to gain market share.
+Also not explained is that when the economy changes significantly, especially with high inflation, then the firms of an oligopoly do change prices often.
+Oligopolistic firms may even engage in a price war, where each firm charges a successfully lower price to gain market share.

 Contestable Market Model